HandsOnDataViz/book/transform/geocode-census/README.md

 # Geocode address data with US Census Geocoder

+Geocoding means to convert the description of a specific place, such as a street address, into a location on a map.
+When

+Although many free web tools

 **TO DO**
 - Introduce this tool: https://www.census.gov/geo/maps-data/data/geocoder.html
 - Read the intro and documentation: http://www.census.gov/geo/maps-data/data/geocoder.html